 Preload/S If this option is enabled, WHDLoad

-will load as many files and disk images as possible into memory (depending on
+will load as many files and disk images as possible into memory at startup.
+If

-installed program is running, because it avoids switching to the OS to load
+when the installed program is running, because it avoids switching to the OS to

-data directly from the harddisk.
-This option should always be enabled.
+load data directly from the harddisk.
+This option should be enabled always.

 PreloadSize/N This option tells WHDLoad how

-much data has to be preloaded.
-It is used only to
+much data can be preloaded.
+It is used only to calculate

-calculate the Preload progress bar.
-If the installed program is started from
+the Preload progress bar in the splash window.
+If the installed program is

-the Workbench WHDLoad will itself set/update this option as ToolType after
+started from the Workbench WHDLoad will itself set/update this option as a

-returning to the operating system.
-The PreloadSize count is not only the sum of
+ToolType after returning to the operating system (unless option NoWriteInfo is used).
+The PreloadSize count is not only

 QuitKey/K/N Sets the